Drive technology is demanded especially with mobile robots. The most important features are shown from torque to installation space at a glance.

 High power density

-The increase of a number of magnetic poles is achieved by higher torques.
+The increase in the number of magnetic poles is achieved by higher torques.
 4-pole Maxon’s EC motors are the first step.
 Multi-pole brushless DC motors are designed often with a grooved iron core but at a higher torque and lower speed, power is delivered.

 High pole count, but expensive